Pricing Guide: How Much Does Bush Trimming Cost?

 On the other hand, you should trim bushes that bloom from new growth before they flower.

-Yes.
-Over-trimming a bush can damage the plant, cause suckering, or stunt its growth.
+Note: Over-trimming a bush can damage the plant, cause suckering, or stunt its growth.
 Trimming about one-third of an established bush’s branches is the ideal amount.

 Trimming and pruning are very similar, so the words are often used interchangeably.
-The main difference is that trimming usually refers to cutting back overgrown bushes, while pruning usually means removing dead or diseased branches to improve the plant’s health.
+The main difference is that trimming refers to cutting back overgrown bushes, while pruning means removing dead or diseased branches to improve the plant’s health.

 Bush trimming is a necessary part of landscape maintenance, whether you do it yourself or hire a professional landscaper to do it for you.
-DIY is the far more affordable option, with a one-time equipment cost of about $50
+DIY is the far more affordable option, with a one-time equipment cost of about $165.

-If you don’t have confidence in your own landscaping skills and are willing to pay more for an expert’s touch, you can expect to pay approximately $63 per hour or $10 per bush every time you want your bushes trimmed.
+If you don’t have confidence in your own landscaping skills and are willing to pay more for an expert’s touch, you can expect to pay approximately $62 per hour or $11 per bush every time you want your bushes trimmed.

 For garden and yard design – find landscaping pros near you